 #Work: Alfried Krupp von Bohlen und Halbach-Stiftung Fellowship

 I was selected as one of three fellows for the program „museum curators for photography“ of the Alfried Krupp von Bohlen und Halbach-Foundation.
-Between 2021 and 2023, I will work at the Fotomuseum Winterthur, the City Museum in Munich, and the Folkwang Museum in Essen.
+Between 2021 and 2023, I have worked at Fotomuseum Winterthur, the City Museum in Munich, the Museum Folkwang in Essen, and the Musée national d’art moderne, Centre Georges Pompidou, Paris.
+The main projects I have worked on are the retrospectives of Claudia Andujar, Herbert List, Lynne Cohen, and the exhibition IMAGE CAPITAL.

 #Curatorial: MAPA ART from Latin American

 In spring 2018, I co-founded MAPA, a not-for-profit association to promote Latin American Art.
 Its principal site is Zurich, Switzerland.
 In its first three years, MAPA funded and organized five exhibitions, three video screenings, a printmaking residency, and led several visits to exhibitions and cultural events on Latin America for its members in Zurich.
 Since 2021, it is my private project in collaboration with project partners.